asasmoyo/blog/content/blog/ethereum-private-network.md

     --datadir=node
 ```

-Please make sure to adjust the bootnode address.
+Please make sure to adjust the bootnode address from bootnode's logs.
 I added `--port=9001` so that we can run multiple nodes in a host, they will run on different ports.
-If it run ok the bootnode will output something like:
+If it runs ok the bootnode will output something like:

 ```
 TRACE[10-31|21:40:08] >> PONG/v4                               addr=127.0.0.1:9001 err=nil